-Tuition for the graduate programs is charged at a flat rate.
-Graduate students enrolling in six or more credits will be charged a flat tuition rate for the semester.
+Tuition for the Master of Physician Assistant Studies and Occupational Therapy Doctoral programs is charged at a flat rate.
+Graduate students enrolling in six or more credits in either of these programs will be charged a flat tuition rate for the semester.
 Please refer to the Kettering College website for the tuition and fees schedule.
 Tuition is payable by the deadline shown in the online academic calendar.